-A capability represents a specific action a customer is authorized to take: holding a balance, sending a transfer, or placing a trade.
-Before initiating any of these operations on behalf of a customer, you must check that the relevant capability is active.
-Coinbase determines which capabilities a customer can access based on the identity information you submit and the outcome of their compliance review.
+A capability represents a specific action a customer is authorized to take — holding a balance, sending a transfer, or placing a trade.
+Each capability must be explicitly requested, and Coinbase determines whether it can be granted based on the identity information you submit and the outcome of the customer’s KYC and compliance review.
+Before initiating an operation on behalf of a customer, check that the relevant capability is active.

 Capability statuses